robomics/call_tad_cliques/README.md

 ### Software requirements

-- Nextflow (tested with v22.10.1, DSL2 support required)
+- Nextflow (at least version: v20.07.1.
+Pipeline was developed using v22.10.1)
 - Docker or Singularity/Apptainer

 Running the pipeline without containers is technically possible, but it is not recommended.